 Grammarly Premium does not fix bad writing.
 It can improve clarity and catch tone issues, but if the underlying argument or structure is weak, no amount of sentence-level suggestions will save it.
 It also occasionally over-suggests — flagging perfectly good prose as needing revision because it's tuned toward a generic readable style.

-The AI rewrite tool (Grammarly AI) has improved but it's not a replacement for a skilled editor.
+The AI rewrite tool has improved but it's not a replacement for a skilled editor.
 It tends toward safe, generic phrasing and can drain the voice out of writing that has personality.

 Grammarly Business — $15/user/month (Annual, Minimum 3 Users)